How do the Australian and US proptech sectors compare?

 Differences between the US and Australian property markets

-One of the major differences between the two markets is the distribution of financing risk.
-In the US, the government is responsible for ensuring people can pay back their loans, while investors take on the risk of interest rate changes.
-In Australia, banks take on the risk of people not paying back their loans, but borrowers have to pay the interest themselves.
+In the US, the government steps in to ensure people can repay their loans, while investors bear the risk of interest rate changes.
+In Australia, the banks hold the risk of loan defaults, but borrowers are responsible for paying interest themselves.

 Similarities between the US and Australian property markets